colinoflynn/sac2020/README.md

 # Selected Areas in Cryptography (SAC) 2020

 SAC is Canada's research conference on cryptography, held annually since 1994.
 The details of the 27th edition of SAC are currently being updated - due to travel restrictions the planned location (Halifax) will no longer be available!
-If a virtual conference is possible, the dates will be adjusted to allow required additional time.
-Please check back on for more details (hopefully last week of April for final details).
+SAC 2020 will run as a virtual conference, with some delay for submissions, and a final deadline of ~Early/Mid June.
 ![](images/halifax1.jpg)

 SAC 2020 is held in co-operation with the International Association for Cryptologic Research (IACR), which is the leading professional organization for cryptographic research.